Shirak22/AirBean_individual/README.md

 ### Api routes
-1. Go to `localhost:3000/api/beans` to fill database with all the available products.
+1. Go to the menu `localhost:3000/api/beans` to fill database with all the available products.
 GET method
 the response will be..
 ```JSON